 Proposal Title Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds City of Santa Clara Leadership Program COVID-19 Impact Recruitment, Classification, and Staff Development Division: This proposal eliminates funding for the City of Santa Clara Leadership program on a one-time basis.
 Given the City's fiscal situation, the COVID-19 restrictions, and the potential reductions that may take place in the area of employee development, staff proposes to eliminate this program in FY 2020/21.
 This program serves approximately 35-50 resident and 2-4 employee participants annually.
 The cost per participant is approximately \$750.
 Staff will survey neighboring jurisdictions to understand how they are able implement the program at a lower rate and explore issuing a request for proposal to ensure that the City is receiving competitive pricing for this program.
-An alternative for employee development is the Working Scholars Program, which the City currently offers to our employees.
+0.00 (40,545) An alternative for employee development is the Working Scholars Program, which the City currently offers to our employees.
 The Working Scholars Program provides an opportunity to obtain a Bachelor's Degree, that may provide career advancement and leadership opportunities to our existing workforce.
-0.00 (40,545) Employee Recognition Luncheon COVID-19 Impact Employee Benefits and Records Division: Due to COVID-19 restrictions on large gatherings, staff is proposing to eliminate the annual luncheon for all employees in FY 2020/21 and resume in the following years.
+Employee Recognition Luncheon COVID-19 Impact Employee Benefits and Records Division: Due to COVID-19 restrictions on large gatherings, staff is proposing to eliminate the annual luncheon for all employees in FY 2020/21 and resume in the following years.
 (21,000)

 Proposal Title Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds Recruiting, Classification and Employment Development Materials, Services, and Supplies Recruitment, Classification, and Staff Development Division: This proposal reduces the recruiting written examinations by \$20,000 (from \$40,800 to \$20,800), oral board lunches budget by \$6,000 (from \$10,200 to \$4,200), employment backgrounds by \$8,000 (from \$12,240 to \$4,240), and public safety polygraphs by \$12,000 (from \$28,560 to \$16,560).
-Due to the reduction in recruiting activity, the funding for these services does not need to be maintained at the current level. - Recruiting Written Examinations (\$20,000): With the hiring freeze citywide and only a limited number of positions exempted from the hiring freeze, it is recommended that funding for written examinations be reduced.
-0.00 (46,000) (46,000) Recruiting, Classification and Employment Development Materials, Services, and Supplies (Cont'd.)
-Oral Board Lunches (\$6,000): During FY 2019/20, the City provided breakfast and lunch to all interview panel members, which included half and full day interviews.
+Due to the reduction in recruiting activity, the funding for these services does not need to be maintained at the current level. - Recruiting Written Examinations (\$20,000): With the hiring freeze city-wide and only a limited number of positions exempted from the hiring freeze, it is recommended that funding for written examinations be reduced. - Oral Board Lunches (\$6,000): During FY 2019/20, the City provided breakfast and lunch to all interview panel members, which included half and full day interviews.
 It is recommended to eliminate breakfast and lunches for oral board panel interviews and arrange interviews to allow for a lunch break.
-The remaining funding would be used to provide a continental breakfast during the new hire orientation and only provide lunches when interview schedules are a full day and do not provide an opportunity for a lunch break.
-Employment Backgrounds (\$8,000): It is proposed to reduce the funding for employment screening and that the background check be eliminated for non-management employments, excluding NERC and management employees.
-The elimination of this background check may accelerate the recruitment process, as it eliminates one-step in the process for some positions.
+The remaining funding would be used to provide a continental breakfast during the new hire orientation and only provide lunches when interview schedules are a full day and do not provide an opportunity for a lunch break. - Employment Backgrounds (\$8,000): It is proposed to reduce funding for employment screening and eliminate the background check for nonmanagement employments, excluding NERC and management employees.
+The elimination of the background check may accelerate recruitment, as it eliminates one-step in the process for some positions.
 The City will continue to require live scan fingerprinting for all employees.
+0.00 (46,000) (46,000)